Mining in Venezuela

+Oil

 With 77800000000 oilbbl of proven oil reserves in 2004, Venezuela has the largest proven oil reserves in South America and the sixth largest in the world—more than Canada, Mexico, and the United States combined.
 Venezuela's 2002 production of 2800000 oilbbl/d (bbl/d) of crude was a drop of 8.3 percent over 2001 and the country's lowest production figure since 1994.
 In 2003, a year in which production was halted for a couple of months by a general strike and further disrupted by the firing of nearly half of the state oil company's work force, Venezuela's total oil production was an estimated 2600000 oilbbl/d.
 In 2004 oil production totaled about 3000000 oilbbl/d, according to the government's estimate.
 Prior to President Chávez's December 1998 election, Venezuela regularly exceeded its Organization of the Petroleum Exporting Countries (OPEC)-agreed oil production targets.
 Hugo Chávez maintained a policy of strict adherence to OPEC quotas and played a leading role in shifting OPEC from a volume-oriented strategy to one of controlling prices.